allenai/sledgehammer/README.md

 ## Evaluation

 To evaluate our model, run the `run_evaluation.py` script.
-The script gets as input the output of the calibration model (a '_'-separated list of temperatures, one per classification layer):
+The script gets as input the output of the calibration model (the last line of the output of the `run_calibration.py` script): a '_'-separated list of temperatures, one per classification layer.
+It also gets a confidence threshold (in the range [0-1]) which controls the speed/accuracy tradeoff.
+Lower values favor speed, while higher values favor accuracy.
+The model's output is saved in a file called <output_file>_<confidence_threshold>.
+The model's speed (seconds) is shown on the scripts' output.

 ```
 python scripts/run_evaluation.py
 -t <calibration_temperatures (one per classification layer, '_' separated)>
+-c <confidence_threshold value>
 -v <dev set file>
 -o <output file>
 -m <saved model file (.th file)>